The ground-up development loan of your dreams

 - All loans must go through a HUD pre-review process.

 - Adherence to Davis-Bacon prevailing wage standards is required.

 - An annual audit of operations is required.

 - Hard second liens are not allowed, but soft seconds and stock pledges are allowed if structured in accordance with HUD requirements.

 - A bonded general contractor is required.

-The construction or substantial rehabilitation of detached, semi-detached, row, walkup, and elevator-type multifamily properties including market rate, low-to-moderate income and subsidized multifamily, cooperative housing and affordable housing properties with at least 5 units.
+The construction or substantial rehabilitation of detached, semi-detached, row, walkup, and elevator-type multifamily properties, including market rate, low-to-moderate income; and subsidized multifamily, cooperative housing and affordable housing properties with at least five units.

 commercial space limitation

 Commercial and retail space is limited to the lesser of 10% of the gross floor area or 15% of gross income.

 Use of Proceeds (substantial rehabilitation only)